NoroffFEU/social-media-client/readme.md

 # Workflow CA - Social Media Client

+## Intro
+This project is a CA at NOROFF in establishing a workflow environment
 - Readme file is updated to include new configuration information and workflow status
 - Configured to run Prettier on commit
 - Configured to run ESLint on commit